-Column (d).
-Combine amounts in the Totals row for columns (b) and (c) and enter the total net income or net loss in the Totals row of column (d).
+column (d).
 If column (d) is a net loss, skip Worksheet B, Significant Participation Activities With Net Income.
 Include the income and losses in Worksheet 3 of Form 8582 (or Worksheet 2 of Form 8810).

-If column (d) shows net income and you must complete Form 8582 because you have other passive activities to report, complete Worksheet B on page 9.
+If column (d) shows net income and you must complete Form 8582 because you have other passive activities to report, complete Worksheet B above.
 However, you do not have to complete Form 8582 if column (d) shows net income and you have only significant participation activities.
 If you do not have to complete Form 8582, skip Worksheet B and report the net income and net losses from columns (b) and (c) on the forms and schedules you normally use.